ama-team/cookbook-docker-compose/README.md

 | `:down`    | Maps to same docker-compose command                  |
 | `:kill`    | Maps to same docker-compose command                  |

-Please note that those actions are always executed (at least, for now), since it is difficult to check whether all containers are up.
+Please note that those actions are always executed (at least, for now), since it is difficult to check whether all containers are up, killed, stopped or anything else regarding state of deployment.
 However, you can always use guard files that, if present, would guarantee action has been executed.

 ## Contributing